Grant Root Management Group Permissions

 Under

-, make sure the type is set toManagement Group
+Assignable scopesclickAdd assignable scopes, make sure the type is set toManagement Group, and select theTenant Root Group.

-Click on theSelect
+Click on theSelectbutton then clickNext.

 Review the role JSON and click on the

-button.
-If you prefer, you can modify the role permissions by clicking on theEdit
+Review + createbutton.
+If you prefer, you can modify the role permissions by clicking on theEditbutton.

 Review the role details and click on the

-button once you are ready.
+Createbutton once you are ready.

 It is recommended to copy and paste the commands one by one to avoid any mistakes.